Leadership and Governance

-St. Julian’s School is the financial and legal responsibility of the St. Julian’s School Association which was founded in 1938 as a cultural and non-profit making organisation whose sole objectives are to provide and support the provision of education, and all revenues of the St. Julian’s School Association must be applied or reserved for the pursuit of these objectives.
+The St Julian’s Association was founded in 1938 as a cultural an non-profit making organisation whose sole objectives are to provide and support the provision of education, and all revenues of the St. Julian’s School Association must be applied or reserved for the pursuit of these objectives.

 The Governors assume this role on a voluntary basis and are not remunerated for their work.